 There is no denying that the complexities of life will never end.
 But if there’s one thing that can help you cross the hurdles that quite suddenly spring up in front of you, it is your inner strength.
 And the more you nurture your inner power, the better equipped you are to sail through the sea of life with dignity and grace.

-Now add to it my 3 Ps to a happier life – patience to keep going, perseverance to give it your best shot and the pursuit of peace no matter how chaotic life gets – and you can get a step closer to living your best life.
+Now add my 3 Ps for a happier life, and you have- Patience to keep going, perseverance to give it your best shot, and the pursuit of peace, no matter how chaotic life gets – and you can get a step closer to living your best life.

 Your turn.
 What are the three values and virtues that you swear by and fall back on when life gets tough?
 Tell me about it in the comments section below.